How senators 'defied political gravity' on same-sex marriage

 Collins, who has a long record of working on gay rights issues, said the GOP support in the House was a turning point.
 "It both surprised and heartened me," she said, "because it suggested we could get the bill through both the House and the Senate and signed before the end of the year."

 Along the way, the five senators — Democrats Baldwin and Sinema and Republicans Collins, Portman and Tillis — found that attitudes have changed in the decade since most Republicans were openly campaigning against gay marriage.
-Not only because of the 2015 Supreme Court decision that legalized same-sex marriage nationwide, but because increasing numbers of people — daughters, sons, friends, staffers — were openly gay and starting families, living normal lives.
+Not only because of the 2015 Supreme Court decision that legalized same-sex marriage nationwide, but because increasing numbers of people — daughters, sons, friends, staffers — were openly gay and in relationships and marriages.

 "If you look at the arc of visibility around the LGBTQ community, there's more and more people who are married to a same-sex partner and maybe raising a family with their same-sex partner," said Baldwin, who has been working on gay rights issues since she entered politics almost 40 years ago.
 "And in some ways, you don't want to do harm, right?
 And recognize how important the certainty is for these families.
 And I think that made a huge difference in our ability to get to a super-majority in the Senate."